 When he turned to the second page, the words began to evaporate into memory.
 He was no longer reading about young Foster desperately trying to get out of class.
 He was watching his pregnant wife gently running her fingers across the thin sundress covering their nearly ripe firstborn.
 The little tyke would arrive any day.
 She laid on the couch opposite him in their small apartment on Grand.
 He had looked up from the book, the words unrecognizable, and let go of everything but his eyes and the soft smile creating the first of many wrinkles.
 She was beautiful.
 She hadn’t noticed him yet, but she would soon, he knew, but he was lost in his own happiness as he watched her, lost in thought, as her fingers smoothed the dress around her large stomach.
 He wondered what she was thinking just before she looked up and locked eyes.
 He sat there and smiled until she smiled too, then he returned to his book and returned to old age standing in the library as the clock chimed the noon hour.

-He’d picked up a Ray Bradbury novel and had already forgotten the name as he disappeared again.
+He’d picked up a Ray Bradbury novel and had already forgotten which one as he disappeared again.
 This time to an Emergency Room in the city.
 His wife was back home with all the boys and he was there because his daughter had developed a worrying cough.
 She sat on his lap as they waited, surrounded other sick children.
 He placed his heavy winter coat around her like a shield to fend off all other germs.
 The air was thick and he was certain he would catch something himself, but he was there for his daughter.
 He could feel her own germs contained inside his coat.
-She coughed cough into his sweater.
+She coughed into his sweater.
 He hid his face in their little bubble.
 He’d rather breathe her air even as she wiped her runny nose onto his sleeve.
-They waited nearly an hour when they were called.
-He’d retreated back to the waiting room by then and when he opened his coat, he found her asleep curled up against him.
+They waited nearly an hour before they were called.
+He’d retreated back to the waiting room by then, leaving his daughter inside the coat, and when he opened it, he found her asleep curled up against him.
 It nearly broke his heart to wake her, but he carried her behind the door to get the news anyway.

-He lingered, and then he turned the page.
+He lingered for awhile.
+Then he turned the page.